-There has been extensive previous work on the problem of circuit design using simulated annealing, artificial intelligence, and other techniques as outlined in Koza, Bennett, Andre, Keane, and Dunlap 1997, including work using genetic algorithms (Kruiskamp and Leenaerts 1995; Grimbleby 1995; Thompson 1996).
-However, there has previously been no general automated technique for synthesizing an analog electrical circuit from a high-level statement of the desired behavior of the circuit.
-This paper presents a uniform approach to the automatic design of both the topology and sizing of analog electrical circuits.
+There has been extensive previous work on the problem of circuit design (synthesis) using simulated annealing, artificial intelligence, and other techniques as outlined in Koza, Bennett, Andre, Keane, and Dunlap 1997, including work using genetic algorithms (Kruiskamp and Leenaerts 1995; Grimbleby 1995; Thompson 1996).
+However, there has previously been no general automated technique for synthesizing an analog electrical circuit from a high-level statement of the circuit's desired behavior.